staticafi/sbt-instrumentation/README.md

 `<x>` is variable, `*` matches any string.
 The new instruction can only be a `call` for now.

-`getSizeTo` can be used to get allocated size when instrumenting `alloca` instruction.
+`getSizeTo` can be used to get allocated type size when instrumenting `alloca`, `load` or `store`  instruction.
 It cannot be used when looking for a sequence of instructions.

 Example:
 ```json